TitanStar73/better-cordova/README.md

 This tool takes it one step further!

+# Installation
+Download the latest binary release OR the better-cordova.py file

 # How to use

 Simply run the `better-cordova.py` OR `better-cordova.exe` in the directory you would like to create a new project in.